-True crime documentaries, if done well, elicit the same kind of emotions people felt after watching 10 episodes of Making a Murderer on Netflix.
+True crime documentaries, if done well, elicit the same kind of emotions people feel after watching 10 episodes of Making a Murderer on Netflix.
 From Ken Burns to Werner Herzog, the crime documentary has taken center stage in recent years, stepping beyond a mere headline and examining the details that can change public perception and, in many cases, the final outcome of a case.

 Why are viewers so fascinated with the true crime documentary and true crime TV shows?
 The best crime documentaries put the audience at the center of the story with access to information that may unlock an unsolved mystery.
-The documentarian has time on their side and they can focus on one story to uncover details and even evidence overlooked or hidden the first time around.
+True crime miniseries offer more time to deeply examine the story.
+The documentarian has time on their side and they can focus on one story to uncover details and even evidence that was overlooked or hidden the first time around.
 In the hands of a seasoned and determined filmmaker or journalist, this access can be quite powerful.

-Watch here: HBOIf you haven’t seen The Jinx yet, it’s time.
+If you haven’t seen The Jinx yet, it’s time.
 Robert Durst was accused of murdering his wife, a close friend, and a former neighbor.
 Durst ended up creating one of the most jaw-dropping twists in modern doc history.